Shikaga/PitchBlackAnalysis/index.md

 Riddick should have kept his cool, graciously accepted Johns' phony treaty and waited his time, but instead he tries, unsuccesfully, to restore the balance of power in his favour, posturing that merely earns a grin from Johns.

 He is clearly a troubled individual.
-His talk about his disdain for God, the long time he spent in prison and the fact that his mother supposedly abandoned him at birth, all point to a character who feels betrayed by life.
+He talks about his disdain for God, the long time he spent in prison and the fact that his mother supposedly abandoned him at birth, all pointing to a character who feels betrayed by life.

-He clearly harbours an emotional separation from the other characters, not being able to empathise with them the way a normal character would.
+He harbours an emotional separation from the other characters, not empathising with them the way a normal protagonist would.

 Riddick shows variable loyalty the rest of the crew.
-He clearly fancies himself as a stone cold killer, and tries to portray himself as such before the other characters.
+He clearly fancies himself as a unapologetic badass, and tries to portray himself as such before the other characters.
 He delight's in their naiveté, and laughs at their collective misfortune.

-His ire fall's most heavily on Abu, The Holy Man.
+His ire fall's most heavily on Abu, The Holy Man, with whom he has complicated relationship.
 Riddick sees his belief as a weakness.
 "So where the hell's your God now?", he asks mockingly as the sudden rainfall starts to extinguish their last remaining torches.

-But Riddick is not a sadist, or without reason.
+But Riddick is not a sadist, nor without reason.
 He does try to get the entire crew to safety.
 He defends Jack against Johns, when Johns tries to betray her, and he continues to shepard them to safety.

-The scene in which Fry arrives at the ship just in time to prevent Riddick from leaving without them is the climax of the film.
-It is where, we finally see precisely what our two main characters are made of.
+The scene in which Fry arrives at the ship just in time to prevent Riddick from leaving without them is the emotional climax of the film.
+It is where, we finally see not only what Riddick is made of, buy also Fry, who I will talk about more later.

-Each of them has made it to safety against incredible odds, and the prospect of going back for the remaining two survivors suddenly seems like an impossible task.
+The scene sees each of them having made it to safety against incredible odds, and the prospect of going back for the remaining survivors suddenly seeming like an impossible task.

 > RIDDICK: "Strong survival instinct.
 I admire that in a woman"

 > FRY: "I promised them, that we would go back with more light"

 > RIDDICK: "Did you?
 Hmmm"

 > FRY: "What?
 Are you afraid?"

 > RIDDICK: "Me afraid?"
 LAUGHING

 But Riddick is afraid.
 He doesn't think that he can do it.
 He already abandoned them once, when he decided to leave them at the last mile.
 Riddick is not a villian, he did not string his fellow passengers only to abandon them out of some kind of sadistic game.
 He truly believed he was too weak to save them, and his own survival instinct made him take the pragmatic approach.